On This Page

 2008-2011 Ford Escape and Mercury Mariner Recall

 According to the Ford recall release, 2008-2011 Ford Escapes and Mercury Mariners are equipped with a faulty sensor that could cause the power steering to malfunction and make the cars difficult to control.

-A problem with the torque sensor in the steering column of the affected Escapes and Mariners may result in a loss of electric power steering assist while driving.
+A problem with the torque sensor in the steering column of the affected Escapes and Mariners may result in a loss of electric power steering assist, resulting in failure, while driving.